5004-SEA-Fa24-Geeng/hello-world-sabrina-herman/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?
-   Keeping interaction with the client contained within one class, ConsoleView, is important because a program can only be ran in one place.
+   Keeping interaction with the client contained within one class, ConsoleView, is important because a program can only be run in one place.

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.